TenjinInc/procrastinator/README.md

 Procrastinator.setup do |env|
    # .. other setup stuff ...

-   env.provide_context(message: "This hash will be passed into your task's methods") end
+   env.provide_context {message: "This hash will be passed into your task's methods"}
+end

+# ... and in your task ...
+class MyTask
+   include Procrastinator::Task

+   task_attr :context

+   def run
+      puts "My context is: #{context}" end end
 ```

 ### Defining Queues: `#define_queue`
 In the setup block, you can call `#define_queue` on the environment: